Neat Ripple Socks – free pattern and tutorial

-Continue in this way, increasing one stitch between slip stitch and SSK or P2tog on each row until all of the heel stitches are used.
+Continue in this way, adding one stitch between slip stitch and SSK or P2tog on each row until all of the heel stitches are used.

 Round 1: K to 3 sts before the marker, K2tog, K1, slip marker, K1, *Kfb, K2, SSK, K2tog, K2, Kfb*, slip marker, SSK, K to marker.